 I am sure many occasional divers are like that.
 They are inevitably constrained by time, money and opportunity limitations.

-Dive centers and instructors are influenced to target experiential divers and then it’s those training providers who get the blame for not expanding the commitment of their student divers.
+Dive centres and instructors are influenced to target experiential divers and then it’s those training providers who get the blame for not expanding the commitment of their student divers.

 How are they influenced?
-Take a look at the incentive and recognition ‘schemes’ that some agencies use to reward dive centers, instructors and instructor-trainers exclusively for high volumes of student turnover.
-The focus on quantity, rather than quality, of diver education provision is as obvious as it is insidious.
+Take a look at the incentive and recognition ‘schemes’ that some agencies use to reward dive centres, instructors and instructor-trainers exclusively for high volumes of student turnover.
+The focus on quantity, rather than quality, of diver education provision, is as obvious as it is insidious.

 Inevitably, there are winners and losers.